Too much work + not enough help = BURNOUT.

 When employees feel disregarded, they stop initiating.
 Some may even shut down completely.
 They report to work but simply go through the motions.
 They are clearly checked-out.
 When lost hope becomes the focal point of the nonprofit culture, Wildfire burnout has taken hold.
 Look out below!
-Begin to empower employees and consider a vision retreat to regroup.
+Begin to empower employees and consider starting an appreciative inquiry process to regroup.

 Move Forward Together Or Else!